Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Related Work

 \section{Related Work}

-There is a large body of work on the application of Artificial Intelligence (AI) to mathematics~\cite{advancing_math_human_intuition,alpha_tensor,alpha_evolve,transformers_lyapunov,ml_invariants_arithmetic_curves, predicting_root_numbers, euler_factors_transformers,mathematical_discoveries_program_search}.
+There is a large body of work on the application of Artificial Intelligence (AI) to mathematics~\cite{advancing_math_human_intuition,alpha_tensor, transformers_lyapunov,ml_invariants_arithmetic_curves,predicting_root_numbers,euler_factors_transformers,mathematical_discoveries_program_search}.
 In particular, many LLM-based approaches are used in mathematics and the generation of formal proofs for interactive theorem provers~\cite{draft_sketch_prove,lean_star,study_in_sat_solving,proof_or_bluff,formal_mathematical_reasoning,llms_reasoning_survey,transformers_as_soft_reasoners,proof_writer,mixture_of_thought}.
 These works do not consider hardware.

 The works in~\cite{can_chatgpt_support_sv,learning_invariants_using_llms,lemur,llms_proof_synth_rust} study the ability of LLMs to generate loop invariants or class invariants~\cite{DBLP:journals/corr/abs-2502-18917} for programming languages such as \textsc{C} and \textsc{Rust}.
 This can be viewed as somewhat similar to our goal of constructing inductive arguments for hardware proofs.
 However, these two tasks are conceptually different.
 Loop invariants are local to the loop and require the right state predicate that is preserved by the loop body.
 By contrast, inductive arguments for a hardware design are global, can include temporal modality/operators, and capture facts about all reachable states of a transition system.
-The use of agentic setups as a mechanism to deal with incorrect LLM responses is commonplace for software engineering tasks~\cite{DBLP:journals/pacmpl/ZhangDWPK25, DBLP:journals/corr/abs-2404-18852}.
+The use of Agentic setups as a mechanism to deal with incorrect LLM responses is commonplace for software engineering tasks~\cite{DBLP:journals/pacmpl/ZhangDWPK25,DBLP:journals/corr/abs-2404-18852}.

 Machine learning has been applied for hardware proofs in~\cite{neural_model_checking}.
-However, this work employs a neural network rather than an LLM, and produces formal guarantees in the form of ranking functions.
+However, this work trains a task-specific neural network rather than using an LLM, and produces formal guarantees in the form of ranking functions.